Agha Rafiq Ahmed Khan: Appointment as Chairman Sindh Public Service Commission

 Justice Agha was appointed as Chairman of the Sindh Public Service Commission in June 2014 for a period of five years, however he resigned just six months after he took office due to undue interference of the Government of Sindh.
 He took strict measures to uphold merit and to eradicate corruption within the institution during his tenure.

 Honors

-As Justice Agha attended the 2nd Arab Countries Chief Justice Conference in 2011.
-He had invited the chief justices of Oman, Sudan, Egypt, Jordan, Morocco and Qatar.
+As Justice Agha attended the 2nd Arab Countries Chief Justice Conference in 2011, he had invited the chief justices of Oman, Sudan, Egypt, Jordan, Morocco and Qatar to visit his country.
 All of them visited Pakistan on his invitation in March, April, and May 2012.
-In February 2013, Kamal B.A.
-Dhan, Chief Justice of Libya, visited Pakistan and strengthened the judicial ties between Libya and Pakistan.
-In June 2013, Justice Sidi Yahefdhou, Chief Justice of Mauritania also visited Pakistan.
+In February 2013, Kamal B. A. Dhan, Chief Justice of Libya, visited Pakistan and strengthened the judicial ties between Libya and Pakistan.
+In June 2013, Justice Sidi Yahefdhou, Chief Justice of Mauritania, also visited Pakistan.

 Justice DrAgha Rafiq Ahmed Khan being awarded with the Doctorate of Law Degree by the University of Sindh Vice Chancellor.

-Justice Dr Agha Rafiq was awarded with the Honoris Causa Doctorate of Law Degree by the University if Sindh on 26 January 2014 at Karachi.
+Justice Agha was awarded the Honoris Causa Doctorate of Law Degree by the University of Sindh on 26 January 2014 at Karachi.
 He is the first ever judge in Pakistan to receive the degree.